 During the period of 1952-1988, Lithuanian athletes participated in the Olympic games as members of the USSR team.
 While representing the USSR, Lithuanian athletes won 25 gold medals, 19 silver medals, and 16 bronze medals (including the awards received in person).

-The restoration of the Lithuanian National Olympic Committee in 1988
+The restoration of the National Olympic Committee of Lithuania in 1988

 The idea to restore an autonomous national Olympic committee was born in 1988.